syeddanish41/wAlnut/README.md

 sometimes forget what you know in order to create something new, and many beautiful ideas I have yet to learn.

-Outside of AI I like to make YouTube videos, skateboard, watch tragic beauty movies, and walk around manhattan eating pistachio ice cream and watermelon.
+Outside of AI I like to make [YouTube videos](https://www.youtube.com/quinnliuvideos), [skateboard](https://www.youtube.com/watch?v=QBbtCU8Zd9s), watch tragic yet beautiful movies, and drink Mr. Green Genes from Juice

-#### Mark's bio
-Hi, I'm Mark.
-I like math, sometimes.
+Generation.

 ## Investors